FOREX-Dollar strengthens as markets shake off yuan scare

 LONDON, Aug 17 (Reuters) - The dollar rose against a basket of currencies for a third trading day running on Monday, as worries about a China-led “currency war” abated and traders focused instead on the prospect of higher U.S. interest rates.

-The dollar index hit a one-month low last week after the People’s Bank of China unexpectedly devalued the yuan, dampening expectations that the Federal Reserve will raise interest rates in September.
+The dollar index had hit a one-month low last week after a surprise decision by the People’s Bank of China to devalue the yuan threw cold water on expectations that the U.S. Federal Reserve would raise interest rates in September.

-But after the PBOC set the yuan slightly above its fixing rate on Friday, soothing fears that Beijing was intent on a bigger devaluation, markets have once again turned their attention monetary policy diverges between the world’s major economies.
+But after the PBOC set the yuan slightly above its fixing rate on Friday, soothing fears that Beijing was intent on a bigger devaluation, markets have once again turned their attention to the diverging monetary policy between the world’s major developed economies.

-With little in the way of major U.S. data on Monday or Tuesday, investors are awaiting Wednesday’s inflation data and minutes from the Fed’s latest policy meeting.
+With little in the way of major U.S. data on Monday or Tuesday, investors are focused on Wednesday, when U.S. inflation data and Fed minutes are released.

-“We suspect that the data this week, especially the core CPI (consumer price inflation) print, as well as indications from the minutes..., will allay concerns that the Fed may delay lift-off beyond September.,” said Credit Agricole’s head of G10 FX strategy in London, Valentin Marinov.

-“We think the policy divergence trade is alive and well and the dollar should remain the main beneficiary of that.”
+“I think people are waiting to see the U.S. CPI and the Fed minutes - that will provide some direction for the dollar,” said BMO Capital Markets’ European head of FX strategy in London, Stephen Gallo.

-After data showed Japan’s economy shrank in the second quarter, adding pressure on Prime Minister Shinzo Abe to step up a stimulus drive, the dollar gained 0.2 percent to trade at 124.53 yen.
+After data showed Japan’s economy shrank in the second quarter, adding pressure on Prime Minister Shinzo Abe to step up his policy drive to lift the economy out of decades of deflation, the dollar gained 0.2 percent against the yen to trade at 124.53 yen.

 With emerging market currencies remaining wobbly, some analysts said the yen was being kept from falling lower by its safe-haven status.